Financing the Physician Assistant Studies Program

 Students can apply as early as October 2020, and no later than October 2021, to ensure loan proceeds will be available at the commencement of the 2021 term.
 Students who do not apply prior to the start of the 2021 term may still do so during the term.
 However, for Federal Stafford Student Loans and the PLUS Loan, the FAFSA application must be completed, submitted, received and processed by the federal processor no later than June 30, 2021.
 You do not need to wait until you have been admitted into the PA program to begin the financial aid application process.
 However, students will not be notified of aid eligibility until they are admitted.

 For the 2021 term, students will receive a bill from the Bursar’s Office in early December that will be due in January 2021.
 A second bill will be sent in May that will be due in June.

 Information on tuition refund policies can be found on the Bursar’s Office website.

 How to Apply for Student Loans

-- Complete and submit to the Office of Financial Planning the 2019-20 Elon Financial Aid Application*.
+- Complete and submit to the Office of Financial Aid the 2020-2021 Elon Financial Aid Application.